FOREX-Dollar stronger across the board, hits 11-mth high vs yen

 By Antoni Slodkowski

-TOKYO, March 14 (Reuters) - The dollar hit an 11-month high against the yen and 1-month high on the euro on Wednesday, extending its gains after a modest brightening of the Federal Reserve’s economic forecasts nudged traders to downplay expectations of further monetary easing.
+TOKYO, March 14 (Reuters) - The dollar hit an 11-month high against the yen on Wednesday, building on its broad gains after a modest brightening of the Federal Reserve’s economic forecasts nudged traders to downplay expectations of further monetary easing.

-U.S. 2-year Treasury yields hit a 7-1/2-month high after solid retail sales data, making the dollar less attractive as a funding currency for carry trades.
+U.S. 10-year Treasury yields hovered near a 3-1/2-month high hit after solid retail sales data, making the dollar less attractive as a funding currency for carry trades.
 Tokyo exporters were also reluctant to sell it now, expecting more strength, traders said.

-These factors saw the dollar hit a session high at 83.32 yen , its highest level since mid-April, with most traders expecting a short correction soon, before refocusing on last year’s high at 85.53 yen.
+These factors saw the dollar hit a session high at 83.22 yen , its highest level since April 2011, before steadying around 25 pips above late New York levels at 83.14.

 “The move in the yields was essential for the dollar rally to continue,” said Sumino Kamei, senior currency analyst at the Bank of Tokyo-Mitsubishi UFJ in Tokyo.